'13 Reasons Why' Star Katherine Langford Responds To Backlash

 13 Reasons Why Boss Brian Yorkey Defends Controversial Issues

 The 13 Reasons Why showrunner, Brian Yorkey, also came forward to defend the way in which the Netflix series deals with bullying, sexual assault, and suicide.
-Yorkey told Entertainment Weekly that he felt it was important to be as graphic as possible in dealing with those three issues, because to do otherwise would have been doing a disservice to viewers.
+Yorkey told Entertainment Weekly that he felt it was important to be as graphic as possible in dealing with those three issues because to do otherwise would have been doing a disservice to viewers.
 He adds that dealing with these topics in an honest and frank way was important for the sake of the story, as well as for the impact the show should have on audiences.

 In the novel upon which 13 Reasons Why is based, Hannah is rumored to have committed suicide by overdosing on pills, but Brian felt that scene, as well, should have been more explicit.

 “It’s a very brutal sequence and very hard to watch, and we debated that at great length,” Yorkey says.

 “We had some wonderful doctors who helped us to understand what the experience would be like for Hannah and in what ways past depictions of suicide, especially by teenagers, had been aestheticized and made pretty.
 We set about to do it as truthfully as we could.”

 The 13 Reasons Why boss went on to explain that these topics are generally skimmed over in television and film, so the viewer is never really exposed to the harsh reality of these acts.
 For that reason, Yorkey feels that society has never come to terms with the horrors associated with assault, bullying, and suicide.
 13 Reasons Why seeks to lay the truth out plainly, so people can see just how horrific the experience is in real life.

-Netflix has already approved season 2 of 13 Reasons Why.
+Netflix has already approved Season 2 of 13 Reasons Why.

 [Featured Image by Frederick M. Brown/Getty Images]